Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 Twelve modules that take a .NET team from "we keep hearing about agents" to actually shipping one — without anyone learning Python or pretending they enjoy Jupyter notebooks.

-**Audience:** Experienced .NET engineers with no prior AI/LLM, Python, or MCP experience.
+**Audience:** Experienced .NET engineers with no prior AI/LLM, Python, or Model Context Protocol (MCP) experience.
 If you've spent a decade shipping line-of-business C# and have been nodding along in meetings about "agentic workflows," this is for you.

 **Format:** 12 modules, each 30 minutes or less — read or watch, then write code.
 Run it as 2–3 modules a week over a month, or block out two days and power through.
 The modules build on each other, so resist the urge to start at Module 8 because Terraform feels like home.